sourcegraph/about/content/blogposts/2022/building-the-foundation-of-code-search.md

 heroImage: https://storage.googleapis.com/sourcegraph-assets/blog/blog-building-foundation-code-search.jpg
 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/blog-building-foundation-code-search.jpg
 ---

-<YouTube
-  title="Building the foundation of code search with Han-Wen Nienhuys, creator of Zoekt" id="qOKDQT7-PJk" showTitle={true}
-/>

 At Sourcegraph, we’re inspired by developers that make a difference, and creating and perfecting the internal tools they use every day is one way developers can have a significant impact.
 We should know: Sourcegraph itself was partly inspired by the internal code search tool at Google.